A Comprehensive Guide to Grading OKRs in AntOKR: Approaches and Best Practices

 • Extremely Ambitious: Defined at 1.0

 These categorizations allow a clear overall picture of your achievements.
 However, organizations have the flexibility to redefine these levels to align more closely with their goals.
 For instance, some organizations might consider scores below 0.7 as not sufficiently meeting expectations for business as usual.
+This flexibility is particularly valuable when implementing OKR examples for marketing teams or other specialized departments.

 Examples of Custom Buckets in Action